Last Updated on October 26, 2023 by Sorin Petroj

 Firstly, the 3-star balls are used in official tournaments.
 These balls are usually available in a pack of 6-12 and are highly durable.
 On the other hand, 1-star and 2-star table tennis balls are preferred for practice.

 Secondly, the 1-star balls are less durable than 3-stars; these balls are very affordable and are usually available in bulk of 100-200.
-But not all 3-stars are approved by the ITTF.
+However, not all 3-stars are approved by the ITTF.

 What are table tennis balls made of?